EmilDohne/PhotoshopAPI/README.md

 - Read and write of \*.psd and \*.psb files
 - Creating and modifying simple and complex nested layer structures
 - Pixel Masks
-- Modifying layer attributes (name, blend mode etc.)
+- Modifying layer attributes (name, blend mode, image data etc.)
 - Setting the Display ICC Profile
 - Setting the DPI of the document
 - 8-, 16- and 32-bit files
-- RGB Color Mode
+- RGB, CMYK and Grayscale color modes
 - All compression modes known to Photoshop

 Planned:
-- Support for Adjustment Layers
+- Support for Adjustment Layers (planned `v0.6.0`)
 - Support for Vector Masks
 - Support for Text Layers
-- Support for Smart Object Layers
+- Support for Smart Object Layers (planned `v0.6.0`)
-- CMYK, Indexed, Duotone and Greyscale Color Modes
+- Indexed and Duotone Color Modes

 Not Supported:
 - Files written by the PhotoshopAPI do not contain a valid merged image in order to save size meaning they will not behave properly when opened in